kulvind3r/RG351p-351ELEC-Optimizations/README.md

 	- **Maximum Clock & Base Clock**: On setting _"enable max performance"_ to Yes/On in ES Menu.
 Device will permanently run at Max Clock for CPU (1.3GHz) & GPU in that emulator/game.
 	- **Optimum Clock & Base Clock**: On setting _"enable max performance"_ to Yes/On in ES Menu.
 Device will scale from min (1 GHz) to Max Clock (1.3 GHz) for CPU & GPU as per the load, in that emulator/game.

-### Bonus
-_**Your play time for emulators and the battery discharge info for play session is available in `/storage/roms/bios/overrides/battery_runtime.log**_
-Use it to identify how is battery life for your device.

 In my personal testing for PPSSPP, on game Hot Shot Tennis, Optimum Clock option works fine, you don't need to force CPU & GPU to always run at max clocks.
 Battery will thank you.

 All of This is good for battery and tempratures.
 There is no need for running system at a higher clock if it is not required.
 It is just a waste of resources.

+### Bonus
+_**Your personal gameplay tracking log is available at**_ `/storage/roms/bios/overrides/gameplay.log` _**It records date played on, game platform, game name, play time and battery stats**_

+Use it to track how many games you have played , for how long and how has the battery life been on your device.

 ### CAUTION: